Repeat-FM/rmp-segment/README.md

 ## Issues
 Code related issues should be submitted through GitHub.
-If you are looking for professional support we provide a dedicated support and custom licensing plan.
+For business users we can provide a [support and LGPL v3 licensing plan](https://www.radiantmediaplayer.com/rmp-segment/#rmp-segment-plan).

 ## License
 rmp-segment is released under GPL version 3.